 Yes, I had a “spend only 50 dollar" goal but it was pointless.
 I would still go to the store and buy $30 worth of goods while anticipating going out more.

 There are multiple misconceptions on saving money and how you should do it, but for now I only want to point out one.

 You do NOT have to start off with a huge sacrifice in order to see changes in your wallet.

 Okay, swapping store bought coffee with homemade coffee can feel monumental.

-But i’m referring to picking up several jobs and never sleeping in the name of money.
+But I’m referring to picking up several jobs and never sleeping in the name of money.
+Saving money doesn't mean you have to sacrifice your sanity.
 Keep reading to find out 7 reasons why your saving techniques are not working.

 You aren’t ready to save